RigsOfRods/docs.rigsofrods.org/terrain-creation/intro.md

 Each of these objects must have a visual mesh (3d model).
 RoR uses OGRE's ".mesh" format.

-Static objects may also have a collision mesh and associated friction settings.
+Static objects may also have a collision mesh and associated friction settings, which are defined in a `.odef` file.
 Those which don't are ethereal - vehicles just drive through them.

 Static object may also trigger special events.
 A "truck shop" building will, when entered, will display a vehicle menu.
 A "load spawner" deck will bring up a menu with trailers and loads.
 And so on.